Red Blood Cells Put In A Hypertonic Solution Will

 Medical Treatments

 Hypertonic solutions are sometimes used medically, but with careful monitoring.
-For example, hypertonic saline solutions can be used to reduce cerebral edema (swelling in the brain) by drawing water out of the brain tissue.
-However, it's important to administer these solutions slowly and monitor the patient closely to avoid adverse effects on red blood cells and overall fluid balance.
+As an example, hypertonic saline solutions can be used to reduce cerebral edema (swelling in the brain) by drawing water out of the brain tissue.
+That said, make sure to administer these solutions slowly and monitor the patient closely to avoid adverse effects on red blood cells and overall fluid balance.

 Food Preservation